Hermit888/A-Star-vs-Greedy-Best-First-Search/README.md

 ```
 python path_finding.py NY OR
 ```
 If there are not enough or too many input arguments, an error will be raised.
-Similarly, if the input is not in the data, it will also pop up an error.
+Similarly, if the input is not in the data or there is no solution, it will also pop up an error.

 # Results
 ![result1](./images/result.png) <br>